wsjpla/wsjpla.github.io/_pages/about.md

 Yangtao Ge, Chen Yao, **Zirui Wang**, Haoran Kang, Wentao Zhang, and Jing Wu

 <!-- **Project** -->
-- This paper demonstrated an extrinsic calibration method for high-precision structured light camera and 3D lidar.
+- In this paper, we propose a novel method for extrinsic parameters calibration between structured light camera and 3D lidar.
 </div>
 </div>